jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 Issuer and Subject Subject Identifier Type {#sub-id-iss-sub}
 ------------------------------------------
-The Issuer and Subject Subject Identifier Type describes a subject that is an account identified by a pair of `iss` and `sub` claims, as defined by {{!JWT}}.
+The Issuer and Subject Subject Identifier Type describes a principal identified with a pair of `iss` and `sub` claims, as defined by {{!JWT}}.
 These claims MUST follow the formats of the `iss` claim and `sub` claim defined by {{!JWT}}, respectively.
 Both the `iss` claim and the `sub` claim are REQUIRED and MUST NOT be null or empty.
 The Issuer and Subject Subject Identifier Type is identified by the name `iss-sub`.

 Below is a non-normative example Subject Identifier for the Issuer and Subject Subject Identifier Type: